 Richtis Gorge Entrance Fee

 Unlike Kourtaliotiko Gorge, you have to pay a small €3 entrance fee per person (older than 16) to visit Richtis Gorge.
-You won’t be able to pay by card, so make sure to bring cash.
+You won’t be able to pay by card, so make sure you bring cash.

 Bonus Tip: There is little to no signal once you reach Richtis Gorge.
 Make sure you download offline maps on Google so you can easily find your way around.